SynixeTactical/Documents/organization/rules.md

 ## Rule 2 - Servers

-1. All dedicated servers used by the community will be hosted or approved by a member of the Executive Board.
+1. All dedicated servers used by the community will be hosted or approved by a staff member.

 2. The TeamSpeak server IP address shall not be shared until required.